Skip to main content

 Participant Coordination and Community Engagement (2 hours)

-• An intermediate-level module building upon CS101.
+• An intermediate-level module building upon the Introduction to Citizen Science module.

 By the end of this course, participants will be able to: